 Lecture 4.1: Harvard Business School's Michael Porter has popularized the "clusters" concept, or the idea that regional economies grow around industries unique to a region's assets.
-Porter also explores four failed strategies that have undermined previous efforts regional growth: Repealing regulations and lowering taxes to attract industry, building aesthetically pleasing downtowns, going to extreme lengths to attract a headquarters or plant 1957: The "traitorous eight", a group of eight engineers employed at Shockley Semiconductor Laboratory in Mountain View, California, leave to form Fairchild Semiconductors, setting in motion the rapid development of the entire semiconductor industry that would assert decades of American leadership in computational technologies.

-(Amazon HQ2), and following "the next big thing" in technology.
-We will look at Porter's work and programs guided by cluster-focused economic development, including Milwaukee's development strategy focused on water technology and the Northern California wine cluster.
+Porter also explores four failed strategies that have undermined previous efforts regional growth: Repealing regulations and lowering taxes to attract industry, building aesthetically pleasing downtowns, going to extreme lengths to attract a headquarters or plant (Amazon HQ2), and following "the next big thing" in technology.
+We will look at Porter's work and programs guided by cluster-focused economic development.
 We will also explore growth strategies that drive technology push - R&D tax credits, for example - and strategies drive market pull, such as tax credits for private actors to purchase new technologies.

-Lecture 4.2: The theme of the second lecture of week 4 is the mutually beneficial relationship between a city and a large employer.
-We will discuss how to read corporate tax filings, and how to project the value a corporation holds for investors, and by extension, its home market.
+Lecture 4.2: The theme of the second lecture of week 4 is the relationship between a city and a large employer, sometimes mutually beneficial and sometimes not.
 We will also take a more critical look at publicly subsidized job training programs, research and development tax credits, and the tens of billions of dollars that American cities and states have provided in relocation incentives.

-Concepts: Clusters and the importance of aligning a region's research institutions, local incentives to lure corporate relocations, Chicago's 13 percent approach (against cluster formation), R&D tax credits, Form 10-K.
+Concepts: Clusters and the importance of aligning a region's research institutions, local incentives to lure corporate relocations, chips, R&D tax credits, systems integrators.

-Reading/Viewing: "Making Sense of Incentives" by Timothy Bartik (Upjohn Institute); "Clusters and the New Economics of Competition" by Michael Porter (Harvard Business Review); "Reshaping Regional Economic Development: Clusters and Regional Strategy" by Michael Porter (YouTube recording); "The New Challenges of Assessing Big Tech's Impact," by Michael Gofman and Zhao Jin (ProMarket); Optional: "Turn Detroit into Drone Valley" by Marc Andreesen (Politico), "A Chance for Disarmament in the Economic Development Subsidy Wars," by Michael D. Farren and Mercatus Center (Governing); "Cities That Hyped Crypto Are Now Contending With the Crash" by Sharon O'Malley (Route Fifty).
+Reading/Viewing: "Making Sense of Incentives" by Timothy Bartik (Upjohn Institute); "Clusters and the New Economics of Competition" by Michael Porter (Harvard Business Review); "Reshaping Regional Economic Development: Clusters and Regional Strategy" by Michael Porter (video recording); "The New Challenges of Assessing Big Tech's Impact," by Michael Gofman and Zhao Jin (ProMarket).
+Optional: "Turn Detroit into Drone Valley" by Marc Andreesen (Politico), "A Chance for Disarmament in the Economic Development Subsidy Wars," by Michael D. Farren and Mercatus Center (Governing).

-Data: Inc. 5000 Fastest-Growing Private Companies in America.
+Data: U.S. Economic Development Agency Cluster Mapping Project, Inc. 5000 Fastest-Growing Private Companies in America.